My grandma’s chicken and dumplings are full of delicious flavors and are made with a homemade rolled-out dough, lots of chicken, and a thick sauce.

 The delicious chicken and dumplings

 Sometimes I use all of the dough mixture, and sometimes I don’t.
 It depends on how much broth I have.
 However, you can add more chicken broth if your chicken and dumpling mixture ends up too thick.
+However, I prefer a thicker sauce, so I typically don’t add extra broth.

 I hope you and your family enjoy this chicken and dumplings recipe as much as mine does.
-XOXO

 - 1 whole chicken